Pantheism & Religious Arguments

 On the Subject of Free Will 🔧

 When the nature of consciousness and existence is in question, in relation to it the subject arises for whether or not free will exists.
-Free will versus determinism has been a hard black-and-white debate for over a century, popularized with the emergence of modern physics, wherein general relativity versus quantum mechanics initially sparked the fire, even though philosophy only concerning quantum mechanics applies to arguments regarding free will.
+Free will versus determinism has been a hard black-and-white debate for over a century.
+It exploded in popularity with the emergence of modern physics, wherein general relativity versus quantum mechanics initially sparked the fire.
+Curiously though, only philosophy concerning quantum mechanics applies to arguments regarding free will.
 This question may not necessarily have an answer that can be understood intelligibly.
 The answer over the horizon seems more fluid and mutable the more logic is introduced on both sides of the argument.
 Regardless, it should be considered and contemplated for understanding consciousness to deepen our comprehension of existence.

 Individuals' circumstances and experiences differ, resulting in differences in their decision-making process from one another.
 Awareness of opportunities, constraints, and consequences play roles, as well as one's will and desires.
-It is unknown to people whether or not free will is gifted by some hard definition, but awareness is held of one's uniquely own thoughts and decisions regardless of their literal source, the influences likely external unlike the thoughts themselves.
-Psychology and neuroscience can elucidate much of these systems of thought in the brain, contrary to popular belief.
+It is unknown to people whether or not free will is gifted by some hard definition, but awareness is held of one's uniquely own thoughts and decisions regardless of their literal source.
+The influences are likely external unlike the thoughts themselves.
+Psychology and neuroscience can elucidate much of these systems of thought in the brain, pointing towards determinism, contrary to popular belief.

-Quantum mechanics indicates a reality not grounded in geometry as we understand it, blurring boundaries in causality with non-locality and superposition.
-This is known as indeterminism, the opposite of determinism , and it implies that at least within certain bounds and probability densities within those bounds, events may be completely random.
+Quantum mechanics dictates that reality is not grounded in geometry as we understand it, blurring boundaries in causality with non-locality and superposition.
+This is known as indeterminism, the opposite of determinism, and it implies that at least within certain bounds and probability densities within those bounds, events may be completely random.
 Indeterminism has been a basis for free will arguments despite it being an entirely separate notion.
-Indeterminism doesn't imply free will, because conscious entities as presently recognized cannot control quantum behavior or even choose which classical reality to observe from wave collapse, an event they also can't accomplish without instruments.
+It doesn't imply free will, because conscious entities as presently recognized cannot control quantum behavior or even choose which classical reality to observe from wave collapse, an event we can't actually accomplish without instruments anyways.
 According to physics, conscious life forms, including their brains, operate as apparatuses in and of known existence, subjected to its physics.
 Ergo, no physics leads to a strong argument for free will despite uncertainty being a factor, also contrary to popular belief.

 To be continued